qwertyquerty/pypresence/docs/sphinx/doc/presence.rst

    Sets the user's presence on Discord.

    :param int pid: the process id of your game
+   :param ActivityType activity_type: the type of activity (PLAYING, LISTENING, WATCHING, or COMPETING).
+See :ref:`activity-types` for more details.
+Defaults to PLAYING if not specified.
+   :param StatusDisplayType status_display_type: which field to display in the status (NAME, STATE, or DETAILS).
+See :ref:`status-display-types` for more details.
+Defaults to NAME if not specified.
    :param str state: the user's current status
    :param str details: what the player is currently doing
-   :param int start: epoch time for game start
+   :param int start: epoch time for game start (in seconds, will be converted to milliseconds)
-   :param int end: epoch time for game end
+   :param int end: epoch time for game end (in seconds, will be converted to milliseconds)
    :param str large_image: name of the uploaded image for the large profile artwork
    :param str large_text: tooltip for the large image
    :param str small_image: name of the uploaded image for the small profile artwork